 The first question: Why Do We Care?

 Every Answer begins the same way: There are many things that can go wrong with the presentation of the moving picture.

-This one is a little tricky.
-Even if the shape is wrong – too narrow or too short – the image is on the screen.
-In some cases, the images may look OK if you just glance at the image, or if you don’t know what to look for.
+This topic is a little tricky.
+Even if the shape is wrong – too narrow or too short – at least the image is on the screen.
+In some cases, the images may look OK if you just glance at the image.
+But there are things to look for.

 The Complication: There are 2 correct forms for an image on the screen.
-Even in the same facility, some auditoriums may be one type, and some auditoriums may be the other type!
+Even in the same facility, some auditoriums may be one type, and other auditoriums may be the other type!

 Potential Points of Failure: Screen.
 Curtains.
 Motors for Curtains.
 Cord for Curtains.
 Masking.
 Motors for masking.
 Chains for masking.
 Automation Electronics.
 Projector.
 Automation setting on Playlist.
 Instructions that tell which setting to put into the playlist!